Short Answer (quick read):

 - A Virtual Private Server is more secure.

-What we can say is that the VPS plans of Linux Hosts Inc. are a lot cheaper than VPC and maybe even better under certain circumstances.
+What we can say is that the VPS plans of this Cloud provider are a lot cheaper than VPC and maybe even better under certain circumstances.
 For example, consider security.
 Apart from the fact that it’s partly shared hosting, with VPC your website or application is hosted in data centers all over the world.
-That makes your project less secure compared to the servers of Linux Hosts Inc. Also, in contrast to VPC there are no setup costs and no maintenance costs when you opt for the company’s VPS.
-Last but not least and this is really very unique: Linux Hosts Inc. operates its own private cloud for all web hosting plans.
+That makes your project less secure compared to the servers of this web host.
+Also, in contrast to Virtual Private Clouds there are no setup costs and no maintenance costs when you opt for the company’s Virtual Private Servers.
+Last but not least and this is really very unique: This company operates its own private cloud for all web hosting plans.
 So, if anything goes wrong with your VPS, your website or application will be automatically transferred to another web server in no time and, of course, without any costs.
+And, it’s the only web host in the world with a strict No Overselling Policy.

 PS.
 By the way, I use this Cloud Hosting Service myself on a daily basis and I love it!